covid19

 Change: health vs work

+If not even a pandemic led people to change, it’s hard to imagine what would make it possible.
 Though the idea of sacrifice for common well-being is unreal, the concept of sacrifice – in general – is dead.
 Only the individual counts, his own satisfaction, and nothing else around.
 The egoistic attitude prevails.

+However, it’s interesting to notice that we live in the metropolis, but we can’t wait to run away anytime possible.
 We’re not saying we have to deny our life’s satisfaction.
 On the contrary, finding alternatives to bring about meaning in our lives is a conscious choice.
 And perhaps, moving out of the big cities is a value-added option for a healthy lifestyle.

-Health protection or work Read More »
+Health Protection Or Work Read More »